cisco/mindmeld/source/userguide/architecture.rst

 Every domain has its own separate intent classifier for categorizing the query into one of the intents defined within that domain.
 The app chooses the appropriate intent model at runtime, based on the predicted domain for the input query.

-To learn how to train intent classification models in Workbench, see the :doc:`Intent Classifier <intent_classifier>` section of this guide.
+To learn how to train intent classification models in MindMeld, see the :doc:`Intent Classifier <intent_classifier>` section of this guide.

 .. _arch_entity_model: